robmccready/zabbix-isp-speedtest/README.md

   * Speedtest Success (boolean value if execution succeeded)
   * Speedtest Message (error message if any)

-### Template Triggers
+## Template Triggers
 * Speedtest FAILED
 * Download Speed LOW
 * Upload Speed LOW
+* Latency HIGH

-### Template Graphs
+## Template Graphs
 * Download speed
 * Upload speed
 * Latency
-* All-in-one graph with download, upload, and latency
+* Summary graph with download, upload, and latency

-All 3 graphs are included on a monitoring screen as well
+The 3 individual graphs are included on a monitoring screen as well